Ashley and Mari Ware-Lane (Cape Town, South Africa)

-Ashley is the Kiting Advisor on the Cape Town International Kite Festival organising committee.
-He and his wife Mari hail from Cape Town and have been attending the Cape Town International Kite Festival since 2003.
+Ashley, a Platinum Ambassador for Cape Mental Health, has been the Kiting Advisor on the Cape Town International Kite Festival organising committee since 2011.
+He and his wife Mari hail from Brackenfell, Cape Town and have been attending #CTKiteFest since 2003.

 In addition to flying kites they are both involved in voluntary rescue work in the Western Cape and 4x4ing.